- Lara Hough

 Existing carbon in the atmosphere is already catastrophically high and simply cutting carbon emissions tomorrow, would still not be sufficient to stop climate change and warming.
 In May 2018, it was discovered that tourism accounts for 8% of total carbon emissions, approximately 3 times more than previously thought.
 I hope that puts into perspective how important it is that us travellers, understand the full impact of our world exploration.

-An effective solution, achievable from your own sofa, is paying a small fee to a corporation, like climatecare.org, who will invest your money in one of their climatecare projects, designed to protect the environment and improve lives.
+But how do we feel about carbon offsetting?
+Does it make us feel less guilty by paying a small fee to a corporation, like climatecare.org, who will invest your money in one of their climatecare projects, designed to protect the environment and improve lives.

 Obviously, ones carbon footprint is not limited to travelling.
 The way one lives can also have an impact.
 A friend of mine, Emily Rampling, started her own website aiming to educate people about how to live more green and sustainably.
 I love what she has designed.
 Check it out here.